quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #recovery-metricsupdated-def title="RecoveryMetricsUpdated definition"}

-Note: to make logging easier, implementations MAY log values even if they are the
+In order to make logging easier, implementations MAY log values even if they are the
 same as previously reported values (e.g., two subsequent RecoveryMetricsUpdated entries can
 both report the exact same value for min_rtt).
 However, applications SHOULD try to
 log only actual updates to values.